apoorvt95/ImgSegmentTools/README.md

 # SegTool

-This tool provides users with a GUI.
+It is an image segmentation tool based on Matlab/Octave files.
+It provides users with GUI
 Users can input an image and draw an rectangle around the area to segment.
 It uses Grab-Cut algorithm (variant of Graph Cut algorithm).